aaronbloomfield/dada/hws/hw11-format.md

 6. Using the hints below is strongly recommended.

+### Note

+You are welcome to start with the example from the [course slides on format string vulnerabilities](../slides/15-exploits.html#/thirdgen) -- specifically, the [exploitable.c](../slides/code/exploits/exploitable.c) ([html](../slides/code/exploits/exploitable.c.html)) file that has the vulnerability, and the [attack.c](../slides/code/exploits/attack.c) ([html](../slides/code/exploits/attack.c.html)) file that supplies the exploit.
+Note, however, that the exploitable program there was compiled with different compiler flags than the executable provided for this homework.
+This means that there are *extra* values on the stack between where one would expect the 7th parameter to start and where the input buffer (which is really a local variable in the caller) really is.
+How many spots is for you to figure out...

 ### Hints

 1. The supplied executable contains a global variable called `defaultLetterGrade`.
 This is, by far, the easiest target for your format string exploit.